Program Approval Procedure

 Summer Programs

-Students participating in a summer study abroad program that is approved by WU (but not led by WU faculty) are charged a $500 administrative fee that will be invoiced to their WU account.
+Students participating in a summer study abroad program that is approved by WashU (but not led by WashU faculty) are charged a $500 administrative fee that will be invoiced to their WashU account.
 This is separate from the program fee that must be paid directly to the program sponsor, which typically includes academic tuition and other expenses related to the specified program.
-This fee covers WU’s administrative expenses for supporting student participation in an external study abroad program while still meeting the academic credit requirements of WU.
-The fee covers the cost of providing services to all participants in approved study abroad programs including:
+This fee covers WashU’s administrative expenses for supporting student participation in an external study abroad program while still meeting the academic credit requirements of WashU.
+The fee covers the cost of providing services to all participants in approved study abroad programs, including:

-• Worldwide events monitors and university assistance during emergencies
+- Worldwide event monitoring and university assistance during emergencies

-*If mandatory enrollment is not required in programs’ own comparable international health insurance
+*If mandatory enrollment is not required in the programs’ own comparable international health insurance

 Students with demonstrated financial need are eligible for a waiver.
 See the program application for further instructions.